What if you're not planning to get pregnant right now, or ever?

 Many pregnancies aren't planned.
 And the birth defects that folic acid can prevent start to form in the first 6 weeks of pregnancy.
 This is often before a woman even knows she's pregnant.

-So you can see why getting enough daily folic acid-even before you get pregnant-is so important.
+So you can see why getting enough daily folic acid—even before you get pregnant—is so important.
+If you are pregnant and you have not been taking a vitamin containing folic acid, begin taking it right away.

 What foods contain folic acid?